ConnectableUs/choldgraf.github.io/README.md

-# Chris' personal website
+# Connectable.Us website, cloned from Chris Holdgraf's personal site configuration

-This is my personal website, built with Sphinx!
+This is Connectable.Us website, built with Sphinx!

+I'm starting by making small modification to Chris's repository here, to provide my own template for the four blogs described in the branches (connectable, thynken, yarko, ingeniere).

 ## Build and preview the docs